 He and his wife are co-founders of the OKC Sober School, which helps Oklahoma City-area teenagers recover from drug and alcohol addictions, while allowing them to finish their high school educations.
 Rather than returning to the public school system, the school’s teenagers learn through web-based classes and participate in daily counseling sessions and drug-free activities.

-Through his affiliation with Rotary Club, Clayton has been a leader on international projects in Panama, Guatemala, Latvia and Peru.
+Through his affiliation with Rotary Club, Clayton has been a leader on international projects in Panama, Guatemala, Latvia, Zambia, Uganda and Peru.
+Most recently, Clayton chaired the origination efforts of a $1.2M Rotary Global Grant for combatting Malaria in Uganda.
 He was recognized by Rotary International for his work to expand international projects and efforts around the world.